junxit/us-congress-bills-112/metadata.md

 - 2011-03-03 — Introduced in Senate
 - 2011-03-03 — Read twice and referred to the Committee on Commerce, Science, and Transportation.
+- 2011-05-05 — Committee on Commerce, Science, and Transportation.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2012-01-26 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Rockefeller with an amendment in the nature of a substitute.
+With written report No. 112-134.
+- 2012-01-26 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Rockefeller with an amendment in the nature of a substitute.
+With written report No. 112-134.
+- 2012-01-26 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 299.